Michael Harrington: Career

 Harrington served as the first editor of New America, the official weekly newspaper of the Socialist Party-Social Democratic Federation, founded in October 1960.
-In 1962, he published The Other America: Poverty in the United States, a book that has been credited with sparking John F. Kennedy's and Lyndon Johnson's war on poverty.
+In 1962, he published The Other America: Poverty in the United States, a book that has been credited with sparking John F. Kennedy's and Lyndon Johnson's War on Poverty.
 For The Other America, Harrington was awarded a George Polk Award and The Sidney Award.
 He became a widely read intellectual and political writer, in 1972 publishing a second bestseller, Socialism.
 His voluminous writings included 14 other books and scores of articles, published in such journals as Commonweal, Partisan Review, The New Republic, Commentary, and The Nation.

 Harrington often debated classical liberals/libertarians like Milton Friedman and conservatives like William F. Buckley Jr. He also debated younger left-wing radicals.

 Harrington was present in June 1962 at the founding conference of Students for a Democratic Society.
 In clashes with Tom Hayden and Alan Haber, he argued that their Port Huron Statement was insufficiently explicit about excluding communists from their vision of a New Left.
 Arthur M. Schlesinger, Sr. called Harrington the "only responsible radical" in America.
 Ted Kennedy said, "I see Michael Harrington as delivering the Sermon on the Mount to America," and "among veterans in the War on Poverty, no one has been a more loyal ally when the night was darkest."

-By the early 1970s, the governing faction of the Socialist Party continued to endorse a negotiated peace to end the Vietnam War, a stance that Harrington came to believe was no longer viable.
-The majority changed the organization's name to Social Democrats, USA.
-After losing at the convention, Harrington resigned and, with his former caucus, formed the Democratic Socialist Organizing Committee.
+In July 1968 Harrington was elected chairman (later co-chairman) of the Socialist Party, but by the early 1970s the governing faction of the Socialist Party continued to endorse a negotiated peace to end the Vietnam War, a stance that he came to believe was no longer viable.
+The party's continued rightward shift eventually lead him to resign from his position as co-chairman in October 1972, shortly before the party's national convention in December, where a majority of delegates at the convention voted to formally dissolve the party into the Social Democrats, USA.
+Harrington left, and with his former caucus, formed the Democratic Socialist Organizing Committee.
 A smaller faction, associated with peace activist David McReynolds, formed the Socialist Party USA.